apache/iceberg/site/docs/spark.md

    CALL hive_prod.system.rewrite_manifests('db.sample')
 ```

-Rewrite the manifests in table `db.sample` and disable the use Spark caching.
+Rewrite the manifests in table `db.sample` and disable the use of Spark caching.
 This could be done to
 avoid memory issues on executors.
 ```sql
    CALL hive_prod.system.rewrite_manifests('db.sample', false)